Skip to main content

 Administer self-care as tolerated and utilize surgical wound care as needed.

-Endometriosis Nursing Care Plan
+Nursing Care Plan for Endometriosis

 Nursing Considerations